-Whatever their mathematical formalism, economic theories all share a common functionality: they model some underlying restrictive structure in order to derive novel implications about an economic domain.
-In this section, we develop an econometric framework that analyzes theories as black box mappings that return correspondences between some input features (x) and some modeled outcome (y), summarizing all implications drawn by the theory.
-We introduce four assumptions on these theory mappings so they behave as if they have some underlying structure (whatever that may be), thereby capturing this shared functionality of theories.
+Whatever their formalism, economic theories all share a common predictive functionality: they model some underlying restrictive structure in order to derive novel implications about an economic domain.
+In this section, we develop an econometric framework that analyzes theories as black box mappings that return correspondences between some input features (x) and some modeled outcome (y^) , summarizing all implications drawn by the theory.
+We introduce four assumptions on these theory mappings that capture this shared functionality of theories.
 We establish two results that serve as the foundation for our algorithmic procedures for anomaly generation.